Back to Watch and Pray

 1. Matthew 24:4-13; Matthew 26:41; Luke 12:32-40; 2 Timothy 4:3-4.

-3. St. Gregory the Great, Pastoral Rule.
+3. St. Gregory the Great, Pastoral Rule, Part II, chapters 4 and 6.

 4. St. Alphonsus Liguori, ascetical works on prayer and perseverance.